Michaelvasandani/cse15l-lab-reports/laberport3.md

 government/Media/Crains_New_York_Business.txt
 ```

-* In these two examples I used the `-o` option acts as the operator OR, allowing users to specify multiple search criteria.
-This is useful for broadening search queries if you're looking for multiple things.
+* In this example the `-o` operator acts as the Operator OR, allowing users to specify multiple search criteria, in this case I'm combining it with the `find` and `-iname` options to find all files with Business.txt or barnes.txt in their name.

 # Sources:
 * <https://snapshooter.com/learn/linux/find>